 The decline in the proportion of men in the school workforce has occurred across most of the country.
 Since 2010, every region in England has seen a decline apart from Inner London.

 This decline is likely to be caused by the public sector pay freeze as evidence from the UK shows that men’s decision to go into teaching tends to be more responsive to wages than females.
-Since 2010 teachers’ wages have largely stagnated and, despite the recent uptick, fallen in real terms by 16 per cent.
-Even when we account for compositional changes, by comparing salaries at specific levels of experience, wages have fallen by between 12 and 13 per cent in real terms.
+Since 2010 teachers’ wages have largely stagnated and, despite the recent uptick, fallen in real terms by 9.7 per cent.

-While the Covid-19 induced surge in applications for teacher training programmes has increased the number of male applicants, up 2,660 (37 per cent) compared to the same period last year, this boost in unlikely to have a significant effect on the gender diversity of entrants as an additional 4,700 female applicants (up 36 per cent) have also applied.
+While the Covid-19 induced surge in applications for teacher training programmes has increased the number of male applicants since March, up 2,660 (37 per cent) compared to the same period last year, this boost in unlikely to have a significant effect on the gender diversity of entrants as an additional 4,700 female applicants (up 36 per cent) have also applied.

 Furthermore, male applicants have disproportionately applied to teaching later in the round (40 per cent of applicants in September and August were male compared to 28 per cent in November and December) so they are less likely to find a place as many positions have already being filled.
 Indeed, the proportion of male graduates who have been successfully placed on a training programme is almost identical to previous years despite a slight uptick in the proportion of applicants.